 … the most likely explanation for Clara’s ending Clemens and Lyon’s relationship was that it was beginning to resemble, much too closely for her comfort, a type of permanent union.

-Karen Lystra, though, writes that an audit showed Lyon had used his money to renovate the Lobster Pot without Mark Twain’s permission.
-She also had evidence that she and Ashcroft duped him into granting her power of attorney in November 1908.
+Karen Lystra, though, writes that an audit showed Lyon had used Twain’s money to renovate the Lobster Pot without his permission.
+Lystra also had evidence that she and Ashcroft duped him into granting her power of attorney in November 1908.

 Matters came to a head in 1909 when the family doctor told Twain to ask Lyon and Ashcroft to account for their stewardship.
 Twain was indignant.
 Ashcroft was indignant.
 Clara persisted in the accusations.
 Finally Twain grew suspicious when he broached the subject of an audit and Ashcroft and Lyon resisted.

-Isabel Lyon married Ralph Ashcroft in March 1909.
-Twain fired her in April 1909.
-Based on his audit, Twain evicted her from the Lobster Pot.
+Isabel Lyon then married Ralph Ashcroft in March 1909.
+The next month, Twain fired her and evicted her from the Lobster Pot.

 First & last, in one way & another, that putrescent pair cost me $50,000 — & yet I have come out ahead.
 For they are tied together for life, & I was the unwitting reason of it.